pandosme/doreme/README.md

 A dashboard form that publish to the local broker and a dashboard template that shows a subscription

 ### Camera
-Dashboard controls that interacts with an Axis camera using the Axis device node
+Dashboard controls that interacts with an Axis camera using the Axis device node.
+Double-click the node to set camera address, credentials, select the desired operation and desired output format.
+The info tabs includes more information of inputs and outputs.

   - Show snapshot
   - Show Camera properies
   - Slider to control color level